bettar/miele-lxiv-easy/README.md

 - kconfig-mconf

 	This is a tool normally used in Linux systems to rebuild the kernel with a custom configuration.
+It was chosen because it creates configuration files that work well with shell scripts.<br />
 	It's probably possible to install it from [sources](http://distortos.org/documentation/building-kconfig-frontends-linux/), and the dependencies can be installed using brew (gperf ncurses flex bison).<br />
 	 Instead, I found it very convenient to install it like in the [NuttX](https://bitbucket.org/nuttx/) project:

 		$ mkdir -p $SRC/nuttx